-The main purpose of the temperature Sensors is to measure the amount of heat energy or even coldness that is generated by an object or system, allowing us to "sense" or detect any physical change to that temperature producing either an analogue or digital output.
+Temperature Sensors measure the amount of heat energy or even coldness that is generated by an object or system, allowing us to "sense" or detect any physical change to that temperature producing either an analogue or digital output.
 Get current temperature value.

-Figure 4: - Temperature Sensor
+Figure: - TEMPERATURE SENSOR